Please read these guidelines and ensure any other volunteers with you are also aware of them.

 Let us know of any hazards or other issues in the parks.

 Keep in touch with how you’re going.
 We're here to help.
 Ask if you need any further information.

 Bring the right gear.
 Volunteers should wear closed-toe footwear and appropriate clothing for the weather.
 Gloves will be worn by all participants.
 Volunteers need to bring their own medication (e.g. inhaler, antihistamine, sunblock).

 Be prepared and safe.
 The project supervisor should carry a cellphone and a first aid kit.
 They should also know the volunteers’ names and next of kin contact detail.

 Do not touch any chemical containers or sharp or dangerous objects.
 Contact us to let us know.
 Staff who are trained in dealing with these items (and have the required safety gear) will be sent out.

 Children must be supervised, and warned not to handle syringes or other dangerous objects.

-Contact the Parks Volunteer Coordinator for further information.
-Phone: (03) 941 8971 or email: email@example.com.
+Contact the Parks Volunteer Coordinator on phone (03) 941 8971 or email email@example.com.